 Not so fast.
 The fact that so many unvaccinated people are also not wearing masks is a big part of the problem.
 And now they won’t be compelled to wear them in stores (though of course some businesses weren’t compelling them to do so anyway).
 So they’ll continue to spread the virus.
 What the CDC doesn’t seem to be taking into account is that it’s not just people who refuse to get vaccines who will be infected.

 First, we have children.
 Up until recently, only people ages 16 and above were qualified to get the vaccine.
 Now children ages 12-15 are starting to get the Pfizer vaccine.
 But as school lets out for the summer, do you think kids will keep their masks on if their parents don’t?
 Has the CDC given even an iota of thought to what happens if you give everyone the impression that the pandemic is nearly over, except, um, for most kids?
 It’s true that on the whole COVID affects kids less severely, but that still means that a certain number of them can catch severe COVID.

 So now you have vaccinated adults and most unvaccinated adults going maskless, and kids being told to keep their masks on.
 Good luck with that.

-The 94-95% effectiveness rate doesn’t account for the fact that many people are far more exposed or at risk.
+The 94-95% effectiveness rate doesn’t account for the fact that many people are far more exposed or at risk of COVID.
 What is a 5% risk for a cashier who deals with constant customers, one after another?
 Even if they continue to wear masks, most of the people they serve won’t be, and the people who never believed in masks or vaccinations so now they are more exposed than before.
 Thanks to the CDC.